 Interaction and eEducation: What kind of support is needed to develop university teaching?

 Jääskelä, P., Vesisenaho, M., Rasku-Puttonen, H., & Häkkinen, P. (2014).
 Interaction and eEducation: What kind of support is needed to develop university teaching?.
-In L. Chova, A. Martínez, & I. Torres (Eds.), ICERI2014 Proceedings (pp. 5150-5159).
+In L. G. Chova, A. L. Martínez, & I. C. Torres (Eds.), ICERI2014 Proceedings (pp. 5150-5159).
 IATED Academy.
+ICERI proceedings.

 © the Authors.
 This is a Final Draft version of an article whose final and definitive form has been published in the ICERI2014 Proceedings by IATED.
 Published in this repository with the kind permission of the publisher.